begolu2/rktik-thesis/04_discussion.md

 ### Usage sessions

 The number of sessions was assessed using Google Analytics.
 A session is defined as a group of interactions between a user and the website that takes place within 30 minutes or until midnight (@Google).
 A total of 825 sessions were started, most of which took place in the first weeks of operation.
+The number of sessions following the first two weeks of operation may have been higher if Rktik had been promoted more extensively.
+This process was stalled due to the currently high access times described in [Improving Performance].

 ![Number of sessions]